mamba73/mamba.TorchDiscordSync/README.md

 ### 5. Bounty / Retaliation System
 Building on the existing retaliation logic, this feature will allow players to place bounties on others, tracked and announced via Discord.

+### .
+Discord Admin Commands
+Administrative commands will be accessible directly from Discord, allowing server management from mobile devices without logging into the game.
+Planned capabilities:
+- Trigger faction sync
+- View server status & SimSpeed
+- Execute verification actions
+- Emergency admin operations

+Discord will effectively become a remote admin console.

 ---
-## Contributing
+## 🤝 Contributing
-Pull requests are welcome!
-Please use C# 4.6+ compatibility.
+Pull requests are welcome.

-## Support
-No support yet!
+Please maintain compatibility with C# 4.6+.

 ---
+## ☕ Support
+If you like this project and want to support development:
+[Buy Me a Coffee ☕](https://buymeacoffee.com/mamba73)

 *Project is currently under active development.*
 *Developed by [mamba73](https://github.com/mamba73).
 Feel free to submit issues or pull requests!*

-[Buy Me a Coffee ☕](https://buymeacoffee.com/mamba73)